radishmouse/tow-tow/README.md

 ## How does it work?

 You hook up a webcam to your computer, point the webcam at a surface that isn't red.
 (That part is important.)
+You might want to print out a [suitable target](http://officeformula.com/wp-content/uploads/2017/12/Printable-Zombie-Targets-8.5x11-e1514247852698.png) and tape it onto the surface.

 Start the processing sketch.
 You should hear a little song play when it is reading data from the camera.